The online Comment window has expired

 • Default_avatar

-Tanya Naehu about 3 years ago
+Tanya Naehu over 3 years ago

 On behalf of Hui o Kuapā 501c3,on the island of MOlokaʻi ,we support this bill , PROHIBITING THE SALE AND RENTAL OF DISPOSABLE BODYBOARDS.